NY, US · AI law tracker

 legislation In Assembly Committee 2/9/2023

-Deadline: No fixed deadline, as the bill is currently under review in the Assembly Committee on Consumer Affairs And Protection.
+New York S4457, establishing the Biometric Privacy Act, is now in the Assembly Committee on Consumer Affairs And Protection [1].

 Primary source →